feddieminas/django_fantasy_foot_track/README.md

 - As a developer and user:
   - Show all three categories stats on home page to have a brief overview of their popularity
-  - When creating a category card or adding a comment on larger devices, insert a related bg colour thus the input and text area tags are quick easy to target.
+  - When creating a category card or adding a comment on larger devices, insert a related bg colour thus the input and text area tags are quick easy to target

 - As a developer :
   - Used UK flag three colours to differentiate the three categories and show game country location (i.e. UK)
-  - Used pagination and even numbers per page to not overload the user having many categories per page to scroll
+  - Used pagination and even numbers per page to not overload the user having many categories per page to scroll and structured appearance
   - As previous and next buttons have been implemented, use page input value to be inserted by the user to achieve flexibility

 - As a user :
-  - Category cards posted showing the day that has been created (i.e. Today, 3 days ago etc), to enable me understand the trend and recent topics discussed
-    - Above mentioned concept similar concerning each card comments section
+  - Category cards posted showing the day that has been created (i.e. Today, 3 days ago etc), to enable me understand the trend and recent topics discussed.
+Similarly implement datetime in each view card section
   - Number of comments show when viewing a card, thus one can see number of public actions at a glance without scrolling
   - Use mark tag to highlight the two to three key values on a category card overview